Ircama/osm-carto-tutorials/pages/_includes/postgis-inst.md

 Enabling *hstore* extension and using it with *osm2pgsql* will fix those errors.

 ## Create the *data* folder

+At least 18 GB HD and appropriate RAM/swap is needed for this step (24 GB HD is better).
+8 GB HD will not be enough.

 ```shell
 python3 -m pip install psycopg2-binary